knusbaum/cl-restart/README.md

   ; Or just call parse-config without catching the errors.
   ; Code higher on the stack might have restart handlers.
-  ; If nobody on the stack has a handler for the error, ; it'll be treated as a regular Java exception.
+  ; If nobody on the stack has a handler for the error, ; it'll be handled by the default handler if there is one.
+  ; If not, it is treated as a regular Java exception.
   ; (will be caught by try/catch blocks or kill the program) (let [config (parse-config file)]
     ...))